Login

 Expiring credentials

-With version 1.8.0 an option to define an expiry date for a credential has been added.
+With version 1.8.0 an option to define an expiry date of a credential has been added.
 With that defined, you will retrieve a native notification once the expiry day has reached.
 All expired credentials are also tagged with an “Expired”-label.
 You can also search for these credentials with the Extended Search ("!expired").

 Self destruction

 If you like you can activate Self Destruction Mode to delete the complete vault after X failed login attempts.
 This makes the app more secure even if you loose your device and somebody tries to login.
+Check out the Settings to explore more posibilities.

 Automatic logout